-Hidden market potential and vision showing high growth is more important than market size
+Hidden market growth is more important than market size

 In March 2014, Facebook, Inc. acquired Oculus, a VR startup for US$2.3 billion in cash and stock.
 According to some reports, Oculus had roughly $20M in sales of it’s developers kit and many people were surprised by Facebooks’ move, especially since the VR market wasn’t very big in 2014.
 It did have hidden potential.
 This was evident in the analysts reports that were published in those years.

 What made Oculus market so attractive was not it’s size, but it’s potential.
 It will be big.
 It will be great.
 It will be HUGE!
 When?
 3-5 years.
 Always 3-5 years.

 Being able to tell the story about the market potential is very valuable since high growth allows playes to take market share without computing which allows for higher margins and stronger market position down the road.